-- (1) Administrator means a person charged with administration of (a) a program or an office of the department or (b) a private agency; - (2) Department means the Department of Correctional Services; - (3) Director means the Director of Correctional Services; - (4) Inspector General means the Inspector General of the Nebraska Correctional System appointed under section 49 of this act; - (5) Malfeasance means a wrongful act that the actor has no legal right to do or any wrongful conduct that affects, interrupts, or interferes with performance of an official duty; - (6) Management means supervision of subordinate employees; - (7) Misfeasance means the improper performance of some act that a person may lawfully do; - (8) Obstruction means hindering an investigation, preventing an investigation from progressing, stopping or delaying the progress of an investigation, or making the progress of an investigation difficult or slow; - (9) Office means the office of Inspector General of the Nebraska Correctional System and includes the Inspector General and other employees of the office;
+(4) (5) Inspector General means the Inspector General of the Nebraska Correctional System appointed under section 49 of this act 47-904;

+(5) (6) Malfeasance means a wrongful act that the actor has no legal right to do or any wrongful conduct that affects, interrupts, or interferes with performance of an official duty;

+(6) (7) Management means supervision of subordinate employees;

+(7) (8) Misfeasance means the improper performance of some act that a person may lawfully do; (8) (9) Obstruction means hindering an investigation, preventing investigation from progressing, stopping or delaying the progress of an an investigation, or making the progress of an investigation difficult or slow; (9) (10) Office means the office of Inspector General of the Nebraska Correctional System and includes the Inspector General and other employees of the office;

-- (10) Private agency means an entity that contracts with the department or contracts to provide services to another entity that contracts with the department; and - (11) Record means any recording in written, audio, electronic, or computer storage form, including, but not limited to, a draft, memorandum, note, report, computer printout, notation, message, medical record, mental health record, case file, clinical record, financial record, and administrative record. - Sec.
-49. Section 47-904, Reissue Revised Statutes of Nebraska, is amended to read: - (1) The office of Inspector General of the Nebraska Correctional System is created within the Division of Legislative Oversight for the purpose of conducting investigations, audits, inspections, and other oversight of the Nebraska correctional system for the Legislature.
-The Inspector General shall be appointed by the Director of Legislative Oversight with approval from the chairperson of the Executive Board of the Legislative Council, the chairperson of the Legislative Oversight Committee, and the chairperson of the Judiciary Committee of the Legislature. - (2) The Inspector General shall be appointed for a term of five years and may be reappointed.
+(10) (11) Private agency means an entity that contracts with the department or contracts to provide services to another entity that contracts with the department; and

+(11) (12) Record means any recording in written, audio, electronic transmission, or computer storage form, including, but not limited to, a draft, memorandum, note, report, computer printout, notation, or message, and includes, but is not limited to, medical record records, mental health record records, case file files, clinical record, financial record, and administrative record.

+Sec.
+49. Section 47-904, Reissue Revised Statutes of Nebraska, is amended to read:

+47-904 (1) The office of Inspector General of the Nebraska Correctional System is created within the Division of Legislative Oversight office of Public Counsel for the purpose of conducting investigations, audits, inspections, and other oversight reviews of the Nebraska correctional system for the Legislature.
+The Inspector General shall be appointed by the Director of Legislative Oversight Public Counsel with approval from the chairperson of the Executive Board of the Legislative Council, the chairperson of the Legislative Oversight Committee, and the chairperson of the Judiciary Committee of the Legislature.

+(2) The Inspector General shall be appointed for a term of five years and (2) The Inspector General shall be appointed for a term of five years and may be reappointed.
 The Inspector General shall be selected without regard to political affiliation and on the basis of integrity, capability for strong leadership, and demonstrated ability in accounting, auditing, financial analysis, law, management, public administration, investigation, or criminal justice administration or other closely related fields.
 No former or current executive or manager of the department shall be appointed Inspector General within five years after such former or current executive's or manager's period of service with the department.
-Not later than two years after the date of appointment, the Inspector General shall obtain certification as a Certified Inspector General by the Association of Inspectors General, its successor, or nationally recognized organization that provides another and sponsors educational establishes professional qualifications, programs and certifications, and licensing for inspectors general.
-During the Inspector General's employment, the Inspector General shall not be actively involved in partisan affairs.
+Not later than two years after the date of of service with the department.
+Not later than two years after the date of appointment, the Inspector General shall obtain certification as a Certified Inspector General by the Association of Inspectors General, its successor, or another nationally recognized organization that provides and sponsors and educational programs establishes professional qualifications, General's his or her employment, the Inspector General shall not be actively involved in partisan affairs.